 The Additional Skills Section

 In a Copywriter resume, a lot of emphases will be put on the additional skills section.
-This is a great place to showcase your soft skills which can give you the advantage over your competition.
+This is a great place to showcase your soft skills which can give you an advantage over your competition.

 Copywriters with a talent for user testing, data reporting, and giving presentations are seen as valuable additions to the company.
 (If you are a highly-experienced applicant, you may want to consider including a Qualifications Summary on your resume instead.)